top of page

 As a result, whenever interest rates increase, the discount rate applied to the long-term solar rental income must also increase.
 In other words, buyers cannot pay as much for solar rent assets when interest rates go up.
 The result is a changing market driven by the cost of capital.

-Identifying Projects and Rent Owners
+1) Identify Solar Projects and Property Owners

+The earlier a buyer can identify a project, the more likely it is that the seller hasn’t already been contacted by a competing buyer.
+LandGate identifies queued projects and then maps these project outlines to properly identify the solar rent landowners.
 While it may be riskier to purchase early stage projects prior to COD (Commercial Operation Date), the risk can be applied to the purchase price allowing for additional upside for the buyer.
 Most buyers deploying this strategy will try to understand the reliability of the developer and do their best to verify the project's likelihood of success oftentimes by building relationships with project developers to gain insight on which projects will be constructed.